karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
+- Food waste is just one of many issues in this absurd world we live in today
+- When people become foodsavers, they're normally interested in making the world a better place,
-- People learn that they can actually make a change if they just go out and _do_ something
+- when they participate for a while, they learn that they actually _can_ make a change
-- As soon as you have a group of dedicated foodsavers who share the same ideals, you have a group of activists
+- positive, productive and practical environmental activists
-- Many more similar topics in the sense of zero waste, upcycling, repairing and general environmentalism
+- similar topics in the sense of zero waste, upcycling, repairing and general environmentalism become obvious
-- And many more similar forms of countering these:
+- so do the many more similar forms of countering these, like:
-  - Free shops and free markets, repair cafes, skill sharing sessions, etc.
+  - Organizing free shops and free markets, repair cafes, skill sharing sessions, etc.

 ---